dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 either very small, something around few megabytes, or very large, from a couple of gigabytes to infinity in theory.

-Docker also gives you tools so you can share your application with others with ease.
+Docker also gives you tools so you can share your image with others with ease.

 ---